AbdelrhmanAli123/Advanced-DevOps-Project/README.md

 ### explanation
 #### In the following lines I want to discuss each service and operator we are creating with Terraform
 - EKS            --> a platform to deploy our application on
-- ECR            --> a private repo to store, push and pull the docker images
+- ECR            --> a private repo to store, push, and pull the docker images
 - RDS            --> the Database which we use with nodejs APP to store and display the IPs stored in
 - route53        --> Create a new CNAME record to point on the ingress URL to pass the let's encrypt challenge
 - nginx ingress  --> just an ingress controller!